pangeospatial/lesson-data/README.md

 5. Install packages from the conda-forge channel by typing `conda install -c conda-forge rasterio matplotlib --yes`
-6. Install packages from the anaconda channel by typing `conda install -c anaconda ipykernel scikit-image scikit-learn --yes`
+6. Install packages from the anaconda channel by typing `conda install -c anaconda ipykernel pandas scikit-image scikit-learn --yes`
 7. Install [VS Code](https://code.visualstudio.com) which can read the Jupyter Notebook files.
 Here are [additional notes](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) on how to use Jupyter Notebook in VS Code
 8. Open VS Code then click `File` then `Open File` then open the `Radiometric_Correction_and_Image_Preprocessing.ipynb` file.
 9. Activate the `geo` environment in the Jupyter Notebook